VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   VictoriaMetrics [exposes](#monitoring) `vm_slow_*` metrics, which could be used as an indicator of low amounts of RAM.
   It is recommended increasing the amount of RAM on the node with VictoriaMetrics in order to improve ingestion and query performance in this case.
-  Another option is to increase `-memory.allowedPercent` command-line flag value.
-Be careful with this option, since too big value for `-memory.allowedPercent` may result in high I/O usage.

 * VictoriaMetrics prioritizes data ingestion over data querying.
 So if it has no enough resources for data ingestion, then data querying may slow down significantly.